 View cost for your resources

 Cost analysis is available from every management group, subscription, resource group, and billing scope in the Azure portal and the Microsoft 365 admin center.
 To make cost data more readily accessible for resource owners, you can now find a View cost link at the top-right of every resource overview screen, in Essentials.
-Clicking the link will open classic cost analysis with a resource filter applied.
+Select the link to open classic cost analysis with a resource filter applied.

 The view cost link is enabled by default in the Azure preview portal.